 One important point car crash lawyers always make to potential clients is there is no guarantee they will take on the case.
 Some accident cases are not serious enough to warrant an injury lawyer.
 But you won’t know until you ask.
 In other scenarios, the lawyer may decide you were to blame for the crash, or the case might not be within the attorney’s area of expertise.
 The attorney will often refer you to another lawyer who specializes in the area you seek.

 Although injury lawyers don’t take on all cases, accident victims have nothing to lose by talking to an attorney.
-At the Law Offices of Randolph Rice, we offer free and confidential personal injury consultations.
+At Rice, Murtha & Psoras, we offer free and confidential personal injury consultations.
 We will tell you at an early stage whether we can accept your case.
 Please contact us today.

-Hiring a car accident lawyer sooner rather than later can prove beneficial in your claim.
-The sooner you get a lawyer involved, the smoother your claim will proceed and you will avoid many of the mistakes insurance companies are counting on you to make.
+Hiring a Baltimore car accident lawyer is crucial for receiving maximum compensation injuries, medical expenses, and other damages suffered in your collision.
+The sooner you contact a lawyer, the smoother your claim will proceed, avoiding many of the mistakes insurance companies are counting on you to make.
 Waiting to hire an attorney can delay the settlement on your case and force you to settle for less than you deserve.